Sriramkumar-S/revise-react/README.md

     - It memoizes the callback function which is passed as prop to the child components.
     - syntax
         const funcName = useCallback(() => {}, [dependencies])

+## useRef Hook
+    - useRef hook is used to store a mutable value or get access to a DOM element directly in a functional component.
+    - userRef values can be persisted across DOM rerenders.
+    - Change in useRef values doesn't cause rerender.
+    - syntax
+        const exampleRef = useRef(<initialValue>)

+        exampleRef.current